milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 We want to support user interaction.
 For now through a little cli tool.
 Since state only lives in memory until we do proper databasing, I decided to create a little repl for this.

-This turned out a bit challanging for me and after some attempts with using a specialized library for cli argument parsing, I decided to use [Parsec](https://hackage.haskell.org/package/parsec) for parsing my repl's input and then translating that into calls to my previously created functions.
+This turned out a bit challenging for me and after some attempts with using a specialized library for cli argument parsing, I decided to use [Parsec](https://hackage.haskell.org/package/parsec) for parsing my repl's input and then translating that into calls to my previously created functions.

 Maybe in the future I will go back to this step and do the parsing myself, since I think this might be a nice learning challenge.